Sam9682/ai-swautomorph--shared/PS_context.md

 export HTTP_PORT2=$(($HTTPS_PORT+1))
 export HTTPS_PORT2=$(($HTTP_PORT2+1))

 #### 2. Check the Status of the application using docker-compose command.
+If the containers is not started, do not ask to start or do something else.
 Use the following commands to get the status of the application:

 export docker_status="IS_NOT_RUNNING"
 export docker_ports="[]"